-A rest period should be permitted each time the member has the need to express breast milk (29 USC § 207).
-In general, lactation breaks that cumulatively total 30 minutes or less during any four-hour work period or major portion of a four-hour work period would be considered reasonable.
+A rest period should be permitted each time the employee has the need to express breast milk (29 USC § 207).
+In general, lactation breaks that cumulatively total 30 minutes or less during any fourhour work period or major portion of a four-hour work period would be considered reasonable.
 However, individual circumstances may require more or less time.

-Lactation breaks, if feasible, should be taken at the same time as the member's regularly scheduled rest or meal periods.
+Lactation breaks, if feasible, should be taken at the same time as the employee's regularly scheduled rest or meal periods.